CrowSt/BatchDeobfuscator/README.md

 ```

-This obfuscation uses "null string" (that's what I call undeclared variables), variable addition manipulations like this:
+This obfuscation uses "null string" (that's how I call undeclared variables), variable addition manipulations like this:

 ``` batch
 set "GhrBLmrQ=="  `